lynaghk/ucat/readme.md

 ## Log

+### Jan 19 - embassy size
+wondered if embassy would even fit on smaller stm32g0. as of 871d82de their blinky example is

+but removing defmt and adding to cargo.toml

+[profile.release]
+debug = false
+lto = true
+opt-level = "s"
+incremental = false
+codegen-units = 1

+and to config.toml

+[unstable]
+build-std = ["core"]
+build-std-features = ["panic_immediate_abort"]

+cargo bloat reports 3.3kB, which seems sufficiently small to me.

+Though the stmg4 hal blinky example (spin loop) is just 800 bytes.

+the usb_serial g0 example is 14.6KiB. cutting it close, but may be workable.

 ### Jan 18 - handling the end.

 how can the device know when it's at the end of the chain and need to loop back?